 A Few Words On Getting to Dogstival

-To take advantage of being at Dogstival and the New Forest we drove to the event and stayed overnight in Lymington.
+To take advantage of being at Dogstival and the New Forest we drove to the event and stayed overnight at the Stanwell House Hotel in Lymington.
 Friends of ours travelled down by train from London which only takes a couple of hours however, you are then reliant on taxis to/from the station or getting a lift.
 For this reason, we highly recommend hiring a car when coming for the day or the weekend as this will allow you to enjoy your time at Dogstival as well as explore the area.
 Parking is available onsite at Dogstival for a small charge.